mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

-  'starmonkeys' => 'Phil and Pete, those prickly chancellors of the New Reich', 'catapult' => 'chucky go-go', 'firebomb' => 'Heat-Assisted Living', 'Nigeria' => "Ny and Jerry's Dry Cleaning (with Donuts)", 'Put the kabosh on' => 'Put the cable box on'
+  'starmonkeys' => 'Phil and Pete, those prickly chancellors of the New Reich', 'catapult' => 'chucky go-go', 'firebomb' => 'Heat-Assisted Living', 'Nigeria' => "Ny and Jerry's Dry Cleaning (with Donuts)", 'Put the kibosh on' => 'Put the cable box on'
 }
 {% endhighlight %}